 In competency-based training, it is a requirement that learners are given opportunities to practise their skills wherever possible in a work environment.
-In ABA, this is our volunteer work environment and can be very varied.
-The language, literacy and numeracy skills required in a competency-based training and assessment program need to be consistent with the skills required for the performance of that task role in the particular industry or workplace.
+In ABA, this space is our volunteer work environment and can be very varied.
+The language, literacy, numeracy and digital skills required in a competency-based training and assessment program need to be consistent with the skills required for the performance of that task role in the particular industry or workplace.